Language

 Worth noting: iDenfy positions its age verification product around age-gated consumer journeys: iGaming, online dating, and restricted purchases, such as tobacco, alcohol, vaping, and cannabis.

-iDenfy’s age verification positioning is very implementation-friendly: businesses can configure age limits in the dashboard or API and flag underage users based on verification data.
+iDenfy’s age verification positioning is being implementation-friendly: businesses can configure age limits in the dashboard or API and flag underage users based on verification data.
 That makes it feel built for teams that want age checks added to an existing digital journey without a huge custom project.

 Teams can set age limits, then verify age using customer-provided data and checks connected to document verification, face matching, and liveness.
 This is a practical compliance layer for onboarding, checkout, or restricted access.